Globular Clusters

 Beautiful young NGC 1818 is a mere fledgling at 30 million years of age.
 Credit ESA, Hubble, NASA

 The globular cluster age distribution of the Large Magellanic Cloud exhibits a puzzling gap from ∼4 to 10 Gyr ago, with an almost total absence of globular clusters.
-Within this age gap, only two confirmed globulars have been identified.
+Within this age gap, only three confirmed globulars have thus far been identified.
 Residing all the way over in Pictor, at a projected angular separation of ∼10° from the LMC centre, globular cluster ESO 121-03, with an age of approximately 9 billion years, was until 2022, the only known globular that formed during this vast ~6-7 billion “age gap” between the two bursts of cluster formation.
-However, in January 2022 astronomer Andrés E. Piatti confirmed the existence of a second one – KMHK 1592 with an age of approximately 8 billion years – which is located in the LMC outer disc.
+However, in 2022 astronomer Andrés E. Piatti confirmed the existence of a second one – KMHK 1592 with an age of approximately 8 billion years – which is located in the LMC outer disc.
+Also in 2022, a thuird was confirmed – KMHK 1762 (Gatto et al. 2022).

 One of only two members of the exclusive “Age Gap” club, remote ESO 121−03 lies in the far northern outskirts of the LMC.
 DSS image